An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Statistical Modeling and Analysis

-For 2019, there is no significant difference between the results of the lag 10 and lag 15 model, so we only focus on lag 10.
+We now discuss the results of the model fits for each base using different threshold or lag settings.
+Figures for model fits are included in the appendix due to size.
+The top half of a given figure shows the value of $\mu(\cdot)$, given by equation \eqref{mu_func}.
+The grey bands for this function are its associated 95\% credible intervals.
+The bottom half shows, for each lag $i$, the value of $a_i(\cdot)$ as in equation \eqref{coef_func}.
+When an individual lag $i$ is mentioned in the discussion, it is referring to the value of $a_i(\cdot)$.

+Beginning with 2019, there is no significant difference between the results of the lag 10 and lag 15 model, so we only focus on lag 10.
 Figure \ref{fig:Lag10-25/0-2019} displays the mean trend and coefficient values of the count data in 2019 by filtering on tweets with offensiveness greater than or equal to 0.25.
 As shown in figure \ref{fig:DeltaOffensive}, for low thresholds, this filter reduces the scale of the original data set, preserving all structure, so this can be interpreted as a scaled down version of the original count data.
 Here the credible intervals are quite small, so if the true counts were to be distributed by a 10-lag process, the mean trend would look like this.
 However, we also see no dependence on any lag besides the first.
 In the analogous model fit for the 25/50 data in figure \ref{fig:Lag10-25/50-2019}, which focuses more on hateful tweets, we see a similar mean trend, capturing the peak between July and October.
 However, lag 7 becomes a lot more significant, and an earlier peak in the month is revealed.
 This process shows that the modeling procedure can uncover local extrema even when the process looks almost constant, like in figure \ref{fig:Filtered2020Legend} with the 2020 data.

 The fits for 2020 are in figures \ref{fig:Lag10-25/0-2020} and \ref{fig:Lag10-25/50-2020}.
 The trend captured between the two threshold settings is roughly the same.
 However, the credible intervals for the model passing only more hateful tweets are much wider.
 In the 25/50 setting, lags around 7 start to get a bit more significant.
 One may also directly compare this to previous results.
-In Karmakar's work, the peak of cyberbullying discourse occurred in April-May 2020, while in this setting, the peak in offensive and hateful tweets occurred later in the year, between July and October \citep{karmakar2020evaluating}.
+In Karmakar's previous work, the peak of cyberbullying discourse occurred in April-May 2020, while in this setting, the peak in offensive and hateful tweets occurred later in the year, between July and October \citep{karmakar2020evaluating}.
 A smaller peak near the beginning of the year is also observed.
-Compared to previous work, the fits here have much wider credible intervals as well.
+Compared to the previous study, the fits here have much wider credible intervals as well.

 In the year of 2021, fitting the data through the 25/50 filter to the TVBARC model resulted in very different outcomes when using lag 10 (figure \ref{fig:Lag10-25/50-2021}) as opposed to 15 (figure \ref{fig:Lag15-25/50-2021}).
 For the 25/0 data, there is no major difference besides credible intervals and mean trend magnitude.
 There is an exceedingly rough similarity between the lag 10 and lag 15 model, but it is obfuscated by the very wide credible intervals in the lag 10 model.
 Yet in both models, lag 7 is important, as the coefficient value for this lag overtakes lag 1 during certain periods.
 In the lag 10 model, lag 6 is relevant, while in the lag 15 model, lag 13 is important.
 The results are similar, since if there is a weekly effect, one could also observe a "biweekly" relationship as well.
 Any dependence on lag $p$ may cause lag $p+7$ to be significant.